brownplt/iticse-in-flow-2014/in-flow-assignments/clear/asgn-1.md

 # Assignment Name

-What is the assignment called?
 A snappy codename may be useful for later discussions.

 Research Project

 ## Course Context

-Tell us something about the course: what level, what the students know, etc.

 The course is a Masters level course in Collaborative Computing.
 Students should typically have completed a prior undergraduate degree in Computer Science, Information Technology, Information Systems or Computer Engineering.
 The student body is typically diverse with a range of local and international students, so assumptions of prior knowledge can be tricky.

 ## Assignment

-What is the assignment asking students to do?

 Collaboratively produce a research article based on analysis of available primary data from a series of international collaborative trials and using an analytical framework selected from a list prescribed.

 ## Educational Goals

-What is the purpose of giving this assignment?

 To develop skills in research and academic writing based upon linkage of a selected framework(s) from the collaborative computing literature, personal exploration and observations of collaborative trial processes, data and outcomes;

 To gain insight into the peer review and quality assurance processes for research publications and by participating in those processes as both collaborative contributor and reviewer, produce a sound and credible research article;

 To examine the theories and concepts related to collaborative computing, shared workspaces, workflow applications, group decision support, global virtual teams, web-based groupware, the supporting technologies and emerging trends.

 ## Intermediate Stages

-Identify one or more intermediate stages that would yield reviewable artifacts.

-Each stage should be unambiguous to students.
-(It might be defined by content, time, both, etc.)

-This is the key to adapting an assignment to in-flow peer-review.

 Deliverable | Due Date | Type of Assessment | Weighting for assignment (out of 110%) | Weighting for paper (out of 70%)
 ------------|----------|--------------------|----------------------------------------|---------------------------------